postsharp/Metalama.Documentation/content/conceptual/aspects/templates/template-overview.md

 > [!NOTE]
 > To benefit from syntax highlighting in Visual Studio, install the [Metalama Tools for Visual Studio](https://marketplace.visualstudio.com/items?itemName=PostSharpTechnologies.metalama).
 Syntax highlighting is not supported in other IDEs.

 The expression `meta.Target.Method` (with an implicit trailing `.ToString()`) is a compile-time expression.
-It is replaced at compile time by the name and signature of the method to which the aspect is applied.
+At compile time, it is replaced by the name and signature of the method to which the aspect is applied.

 The call to `meta.Proceed()` means that the original method body should be injected at that point.